naoshibaikyu/superbuddn/test.md

 *Warp Man scurries around his darkened lair, flicking switches and giggling like a lunatic.*

-Warp Man: Ooh, hoo, hoo...!
+Warpman: Ooh, hoo, hoo...!
 This one's going to be perfect! *turns some dials on a device in the middle of the room* Whee hee hee!

 *The door to the room opens and the lights turn on, shifting Warp Man's mood from giddy to startled to infuriated as he whirls to face the intruder.*

 Lento: Unit wants to know what Warp Man is giggling about.

-Warp Man: You!
+Warpman: You!
 Out!
 I don't giggle!
 Out! *throws a wrench at Lento*

 Lento: *closes the door* Strange.